greenshad/PIESpaceRider/README.md

 # PIESpaceRider
-Repetory for the SpaceRider PIE 2020/2021
+Repository for the SpaceRider PIE 2020/2021